Matt Sydal: Pro Wrestling Guerrilla (2014–2017)

 Sydal made his PWG debut on the second night of Battle of Los Angeles on August 30, 2014, by defeating Chris Hero in the opening round of the namesake tournament.
 However, Sydal was eliminated from the tournament by Kenny Omega in the quarterfinal round on August 31.
 At Black Cole Sun, Sydal teamed with Chris Sabin to defeat The Young Bucks.
 At From Out Of Nowhere, Sydal was defeated by his tag team partner Ricochet.
 At Don't Sweat The Technique, Sydal and Sabin defeated The Monster Mafia (Ethan Page and Josh Alexander).

 At PWG Battle Of Los Angeles 2015 – Night 1 Sydal defeated Fenix in the First Round of the Battle Of Los Angeles, The next night Sydal was defeated by Will Ospreay in the Second round.
 At PWG All Star Weekend 11 – Night 1 Sydal was unsuccessfully at winning the PWG World Championship against Roderick Strong, The night Sydal was defeated by Trevor Lee.
 At PWG All Star Weekend 12 – Night 1 Sydal teamed with Ricochet as they were unsuccessfully against The Young Bucks for the PWG World Tag Team Championship.

 At PWG Battle Of Los Angeles 2016 – Night 2 Sydal teamed with Ricochet and Will Ospreay as they defeated Adam Cole and The Young Bucks, The match was given a 5 star by Dave Meltzer.
 At PWG Mystery Vortex IV Sydal defeated Pete Dunne.
 On March 18, 2017, Sydal and Ricochet was involved in a triple threat tag team for the PWG Tag Team Championship which was won by Penta el 0M & Rey Fenix.
 On June 16, at Man On The Silver Mountain, Sydal was defeated by Sami Callihan.
 Sydal entered the 2017 Battle Of Los Angeles being eliminated in the first round by Penta El Zero M. The next day he and Ricochet were defeated by The Leaders Of The New School(Zack Sabre Jr. & Marty Scurll).
 On night two of PWG All Star Weekend 13, Sydal was defeated by Trent? in a three-way match also including Rey Horus.

-Return to the independent circuit (2014–2019)
+Return to the independent circuit (2014–present)

 Sydal became active in the UK scene in 2014, most notably in Revolution Pro Wrestling (RevPro), feuding with Will Ospreay.
 They came up short in the bout, when Cima tapped out to Yoshino.
 After another year away from Dragon Gate, Sydal made a surprise return to the promotion on June 28, 2015.
 On July 20, Sydal and Ricochet unsuccessfully challenged Naruki Doi and Yamato for the Open the Twin Gate Championship.

 On February 7, 2015, Sydal debuted for Family Wrestling Entertainment (FWE), unsuccessfully challenging Paul London for the FWE Tri-Borough Championship.
 On October 3, 2015, at a show in South Korea, Sydal briefly held the PWF Lord Of The World Championship, defeating Namsuk Kim, before being defeated in an immediate rematch.
 This was his first singles championship since leaving WWE.